 Backpacks are slower to access in a hurry

-Easier to carry as the weight is distributed across your back and both shoulders, rather than one arm and shoulder like a tote bag or messenger bag
+Easier to carry, as the weight is distributed across your back and both shoulders, rather than one arm or a shoulder like a tote bag or messenger bag

 Nappy tote bags are a large-style handbag that has two shorter handles or straps, which can be worn over one shoulder or carried in your hand.
 These are the most common type of nappy bag.

-Most nappy tote bags offer larger capacities than the other types of nappy bags
+Most nappy tote bags offer larger capacities compared to other types of nappy bags

-Tote bags are generally extremely easy to access in a hurry
+Most nappy tote bags are extremely easy to access in a hurry

 Some nappy tote bags come with a messenger bag strap, giving you another way to carry the bag

 Nappy messenger bags have one large strap the goes over your chest and opposite shoulder to the side the bag is on.
 They offer a good compromise between a nappy tote bag and backpack.